pelinski/TransformerGrooveInfilling/README.md

 # Transformer Groove Infilling

-This repository contains the Transformer Groove Infilling implementation, part of my Master Thesis: _Completing Audio Drum Loops with Transformer Neural Networks_, under the supervision of Sergi Jordà and Behzad Haki at the Music Technology Group at the Universitat Pompeu Fabra (Barcelona).

 **Note:** This repo depends on libraries that are not yet public.
-A standalone zip version of this code containing all necessary libraries can be downloaded [here](https://zenodo.org/record/5347908).
+A standalone zip version of this code containing all necessary libraries can be downloaded [here]

 ## Abstract